 Al/ML-enabled technologies provide an opportunity to improve identification of compounds found in seized drugs and toxicological samples and ultimately keep up with the "arms race" of identifying novel psychoactive substances and other new drugs hitting the market.
 For example, researchers have employed CNNs to classify spectra from portable analysis instrumentation, such as Raman spectrometers, to presumptively detect and identify fentanyl-related compounds.
-Eeyond screening, ML techniques can help classify and ultimately identify novel fentanyl analogs from mass spectrometry.
-The also provides an opportunity for the toxicology community to predict drug toxicity based on symptoms presented by a patient as a screening mechanism.
+Beyond screening, ML techniques can help classify and ultimately identify novel fentanyl analogs from mass spectrometry or gas chromatography-mass spectrometry.
+ML also provides an opportunity for the toxicology community to predict drug toxicity based on symptoms presented by a patient as a screening mechanism.